 4. Build on your preparation by listening to and reading Living Biblical Hebrew Introduction Part One (Lessons 1-5) and in communal storytelling.

 5. Devote yourself fully in the three weeks of the Intensive.
 You will have 3 hours’ homework each day so you should set aside the afternoons/evenings for Hebrew listening, reading, writing, memorising, and relaxation.

-Register before 14 January 2019 to receive further information on handwriting, textbooks and a discount coupon for Living Biblical Hebrew, and to have time to complete your advance preparation.
-Registration can be completed via our online form.
+Register to receive further information on handwriting, textbooks and a discount coupon for Living Biblical Hebrew, and to have time to complete your advance preparation.